BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for both warm days and cooler evenings.
-Bring sturdy walking shoes – you'll be doing a lot of exploring!
-Sunscreen, a hat, and sunglasses are essential, as the sun is strong.
-Don't forget a reusable water bottle to stay hydrated.
+Pack light, comfortable clothing suitable for both warm days and cool evenings.
+Bring sturdy walking shoes as you'll be doing a lot of walking.
+Don't forget sunscreen, a hat, and sunglasses; the sun is strong on the island.
+A reusable water bottle is also essential.

 Weather Details